 Turquoise Quality Factors

-Typically, whether a fashioned turquoise meets the ideal or departs from it, it’s judged on three basic qualities—its colour, its texture and the presence or absence of matrix.
+Typically, turquoise is judged on three basic quality factors—colour, texture, and the presence or absence of matrix.

 The most valuable turquoise is an even medium blue, with no matrix and the ability to take a good polish.

-Turquoise is most often fashioned as a cabochon.
+Turquoise is most often cut as a cabochon.
 The smoothly rounded dome shape sets off turquoise’s colour, texture and any matrix beautifully.
-In addition, manufacturers and artisans fashion turquoise rough into round or oblong beads for strand necklaces, and into small, flat pieces that are popular in jewellery inlays.
+In addition, manufacturers and artisans fashion turquoise into round or oblong beads for strand necklaces, and into small, flat pieces that are popular in jewellery inlays.
 Some top-colour blue turquoise is engraved with Persian or Arabic inscriptions, inlaid with gold.
-Other rough material might be tumbled into “nuggets".
+Lower-quality rough material might be tumbled into “nuggets".

+Turquoise is weighed in carats, and five carats equal one gram.
 Turquoise is available in a wide range of sizes.
-All sizes, even very small ones, are used in Native American jewellery, and large sizes have been popular for carvings.
+All sizes, even very small stones, are used in Native American jewellery, and large pieces of turquoise rough are popular for carvings.
 For any size, the quality and evenness of the colour is the overriding value factor.